m-ld/m-ld-security-spec/design/suac.md

 We have already informally introduced the concept of authority, as the ability to unilaterally agree a change – for example, a _lock_ is a temporary authority.
 Authority is one of a number of possible _conditions_ for an agreement; another might be consensus.
 Authority particularly begs the question: how can a participant trust another participant's claimed authority?

 In a decentralised system, every compute node has the same inherent authority – differential authority is assigned to the participating security principal (e.g. the user).
-Intuitively, this assignment should preferably be part of the logically decentralised dataset – in fact, this _must_ be the case, because any _reference_ to another dataset is itself a datum.
+Intuitively, this assignment should preferably be part of the logically decentralised domain – in fact, this _must_ be the case, because any _reference_ to another dataset is itself a datum.

 So in order to trust authority, a participant must trust the data.
 A natural step might be to digitally _sign_ data, so that it is practically impossible to forge.
 However, this is subject to recursion: why trust the signer's authority?
 (Note this is a separate concern to _authentication_; trust in the signer's identity is not the same as trust in their authority.)

 All trust models are based on chains of trust.
 These chains can be arrived at by mathematical induction.
 We can trust the current state of the data if we can trust the prior state and the last operation (assuming operations are the only source of change, and they are correctly applied; see the [controls](./controls.md) document for a security context overview).

-The base case of this induction is an empty dataset (called _genesis_ in **m-ld**), in which there is nothing to trust.
-Let us assume that the first operation in the dataset establishes an authority statute, such as "Alice owns this dataset".
-Assuming a safe replication mechanism (we will return to this), any replica of this dataset is now able to check whether a received operation is permitted.
+The base case of this induction is an empty domain (called _genesis_ in **m-ld**), in which there is nothing to trust.
+Let us assume that the first operation in the domain establishes an authority statute, such as "Alice owns this domain".
+Assuming a safe replication mechanism (we will return to this), any replica of this domain's data is now able to check whether a received operation is permitted.
 Did Alice make the change? – then it's permitted; otherwise it isn't.
 An allowed operation can then be an agreement to change the authority, for example to allow Bob to also make changes; and so forth.

 We call this model **symmetric unilateral access control** (SUAC).
 Every peer independently and symmetrically applies the access control, embodied in authority statutes in the data it already has, without reference to any other system.
 We will analyse the properties of this model in the next section, in the prototype, and formally in a future phase.

 ## realisation

-Applying this model of agreements to **m-ld** will involve two main exercises: first, to define an ontology for agreements, statutes, authority and locks, which can be used in a dataset to drive behaviour; and second, to specify any changes required to **m-ld**'s protocol to support such behaviours.
+Applying this model of agreements to **m-ld** will involve two main exercises: first, to define an ontology for agreements, statutes, authority and locks, which can be used in a domain to drive behaviour; and second, to specify any changes required to **m-ld**'s protocol to support such behaviours.
 In both cases we will stop short of specifying code changes, as these are better suited to exploration in the prototype.

 ### ontology